Ocean thermal energy conversion: Bahamas

 Ocean Thermal Energy Corporation (OTE) currently has plans to install two 10 MW OTEC plants in the US Virgin Islands and a 5–10 MW OTEC facility in The Bahamas.
 OTE has also designed the world's largest Seawater Air Conditioning (SWAC) plant for a resort in The Bahamas, which will use cold deep seawater as a method of air-conditioning.
 In mid-2015, the 95%-complete project was temporarily put on hold while the resort resolved financial and ownership issues.
-On August 22, 2016, the government of the Bahamas announced that a new agreement had been signed under which the Baha Mar resort will be completed.
+On August 22, 2016, the government of the Bahamas announced that a new agreement had been signed under which the Baha Mar resort would be completed.
 On September 27, 2016, Bahamian Prime Minister Perry Christie announced that construction had resumed on Baha Mar, and that the resort was slated to open in March 2017.

 This is on hold, and may never resume.